History of CRIS

 The 3rd Annual Polar Bear Dip fundraiser was another success despite windchill temperatures.

-Our winter program is going strong!
-We are offering snowshoeing and cross country skiing trips on a weekly basis (3-4 trips/week).
-We are ramping up for an adventurous spring and another successful summer of trips!
+Our winter program was a success, with snowshoeing and cross country skiing trips occurring on a weekly basis (3-4 trips/week).

 The 4th annual Polar Bear Dip set attendance records this year.
 Over 450 people did the plunge and an estimate total of 1000-1200 people partook in the activities.
 Adding two food trucks was a welcomed addition this year!
 The UBCO Business student volunteers continued to show their passion to give back while volunteering to run the event again this year.